Effective permeabilities for flow through anisotropic microscopic geometries: Derivation and numerical validation of the permeability for anisotropic microscopic geometries

-First, to validate the analytical expressions for the permeabilities \eqref{eq:Klong} and \eqref{eq:Kperp_mod}, we consider arrangements within a unit cell $Y$ consisting of 1 to 16 cylinders of radius $R=0.1$, all oriented along the $e_z$-axis.
-For each specified number of cylinders (from 1 to 16), 10 random arrangements are generated, with a minimum distance of $0.04$ enforced between cylinders.
-For each configuration, the analytical permeabilities \eqref{eq:Klong} and \eqref{eq:Kperp_mod} are compared with the entries of the permeability tensor \eqref{eq:MatrixPermeability}.
+In order to validate the use of analytical expressions \eqref{eq:Klong} and \eqref{eq:Kperp_mod} for the permeabilities, we perform two studies.
+First, we consider configurations within a unit cell $Y$ containing between 1 and 9 cylinders, each of radius $R=0.15$ and aligned with the $e_z$-axis.
+This choice of radius is motivated by its close correspondence to the coil radius analysed in subsequent sections.
+Each configuration is built from a regular $3\times 3$ grid of potential cylinder locations, giving nine subsquares in total.
+For a given number of cylinders $n \in \{1,\dots,9 \}$, a configuration is obtained by randomly choosing $n$ subsquares from the grid.
+Each selected subsquare contains exactly one cylinder.
+For each selected subsquare, the position of the cylinder centre is chosen randomly (uniform distribution), subject to the constraint that the cylinder boundary keeps a distance from the boundary of the subsquare of at least $\delta=5\cdot 10^{-3}$.
+To ensure a representative sampling of the configuration space, 40 random configurations are generated for each value of $n$ (except for $n=1$, in which case only a single configuration is enough), noting that no further visible changes have been observed any more by the inclusion of the last samples.
+For each configuration, the analytical permeabilities \eqref{eq:Klong}, \eqref{eq:Kperp_mod} and \eqref{eq:Kiso}, are compared with the entries of the computed effective permeability tensor.
 To this end, the cell problems \eqref{eq:cellpb} are solved using the Finite Element method with a Taylor–Hood $\mathbb{P}_2$–$\mathbb{P}_1$ discretization on a mesh sufficiently fine to resolve the geometry.
-The computations are carried out in FreeFEM (a finite element software) \cite{FreeFEM} , and the permeability tensor is then obtained using \eqref{eq:MatrixPermeability}.
-The resulting permeability matrix $\mathbf{K}_{\rm eff}$ is quasi-diagonal, with off-diagonal terms negligible relative to the diagonal components, i.e.~a tensor of the form
+The computations are carried out in FreeFEM \cite{FreeFEM}, a finite element software, with careful verification of mesh convergence to ensure the accuracy of the numerical results.
+The permeability tensor is then evaluated using \eqref{eq:MatrixPermeability}.
+The resulting permeability matrix $\mathbf{K}$ is either diagonal, in which case $\mathbf{K}_{\rm eff} =\mathbf{K}$, or symmetric positive semi-definite.
+In the latter case, $\mathbf{K}_{\rm eff}$ is computed as in \eqref{eq:O}.
+Finally, we obtain a tensor of the form